Contributing to Exosphere

 When creating a merge request (MR), please assign it to yourself, and begin the title with Draft:

-until you believe it passes the MR Quality Checklist below.
+until you believe it passes the MR Quality Checklist.
 Then, remove the Draft:

 prefix to mark the MR as ready.